Aaron3831/went-to-bali-mwahaha/README.md

 * Users can view product details
 * Users can add items to their cart and checkout
 * Users can delete items from their cart
+* Add validation for adding items to cart

 ### AJAX
 * Product details